Gabrielxdev/Gabrielxdev/README.md

 ## Olá eu sou o Gabriel Thiago!
-- 🌱 I’m currently learning JavaScript
+- 🌱 I’m currently learning JavaScript, java, SQL and Angular
 - 🤔 I’m looking for help with about how to find a girlfriend.
 - 💬 Ask me about good stuff.
-- 📫 How to reach me: gabrielthiagodasilva8@gmail.com
+- 📫 How to reach me: leucides123@gmail.com
 - 😄 Pronouns: He/Him.
 - ⚡ Fun fact: ...
 I'm Damian Wayne.